Ravi Shastri: Domestic career

 An Indian under-19 team was scheduled to tour Pakistan in 1980–81.
 Shastri was included in the coaching camp at the last minute by the National Coach Hemu Adhikari.
 Shastri captained one of the two teams in a trial game and was then asked to lead the Indian Under-19 team.
 The tour, however, was cancelled.
 The team later went to Sri Lanka, but the games were frequently interrupted by rain.

 His only notable achievement in his first two Ranji seasons were bowling figures of 6-61, which he took against Delhi in the 1979–80 Ranji final that Bombay lost.
 While he was playing against Uttar Pradesh at Kanpur in the next season, he was called up to the squad touring New Zealand to stand in for the injured left arm spinner Dilip Doshi.
 Shastri arrived in Wellington the night before the first Test.
 His first over in Test cricket was a maiden to the New Zealand captain Geoff Howarth.
 In the second innings, he took 3 wickets in four balls, all to catches by Dilip Vengsarkar, to bring a quick close to the New Zealand innings.
-In the third Test, his seven wickets won him the man of the match award, while his 15 wickets in the series were the highest for either side.
+In the third Test, his seven wickets won him the man of the match award, while his 15 wickets in the series were the highest for either team.

 The Ranji final of 1984/85 turned out to be one of the finest matches in Indian domestic cricket history.
 A sleepy Gavaskar won the toss and batted.
 He could hardly close his eyes before Bombay was 3 down for 42.
 Batting at No.5, he scored his 20th and last Ranji Trophy hundred and took Bombay to 333.
 Shastri made 29 before he was bowled attempting to cut an arm–ball.
 Delhi was in early trouble before they were rescued by Chetan Chauhan, batting with a fractured finger in his last first class match.
 Ajay Sharma, in his first season, scored a hundred and took Delhi into the lead with nine wickets down.